 What are some immediate benefits of this deep cleaning method?

 A thorough HEPA vacuuming will immediately reduce your exposure to particulates such as animal dander, allergens and SVOC’s.
 Washing down all surfaces with Branch Basics removes toxic residues, breaks down and neutralizes chemicals (VOCs) imbedded in porous surfaces like drywall, and improves air quality in the room.
 For example, since VOCs incorporate into porous surfaces such as drywall, deep cleaning of the walls and ceilings is a good way to reduce chemicals incorporated inside them.
-Another very good reason a deep cleaning is important is because even if sources of SVOCs have been removed from the home, the SVOCs stick to surfaces such as the ceiling, walls, and floors and a deep cleaning removes them.
+Another very good reason a deep cleaning is important is if sources of SVOCs have been removed from the home, the SVOCs stick to surfaces such as the ceiling, walls, and floors and a deep cleaning removes them.
 Many people immediately can feel and sense that the air quality has improved and if there was a specific irritant to that person that was removed, the symptoms should no longer be present.
 For example, if someone moves into a home where the previous owner had cats and the new owner is allergic to cats, a deep cleaning will remove animal dander that has attached to the ceilings, walls, and surfaces.

 Precaution: This deep cleaning process may stir up allergens, chemicals, and pesticides into the air depending on the history of the space.
 Although a quality HEPA vacuum is excellent at containing them as you clean, if you are an allergy sufferer, have asthma, or otherwise are feeling sick, we recommend you ask someone else to complete the Branch Basics Deep Cleaning Method for you, as this process results in possible exposures during the procedure.
 You will not be introducing new chemicals or toxins as you clean, you will just be pulling them out into the air for a time during the cleaning process.
 Babies, children, the elderly or those with weakened immune systems should not be present during a deep clean.
 The good news is that after completion the air quality will be better than before.
 However, we ask that you exercise caution during the cleaning.